LA Fitness Staff Rushed Tekashi 6ix9ine To A Safe Room After He Caught The Hands & Feet

 Our sources tell us if Tekashi is ever approached or recognized, most of the interactions are peaceful … and he’s usually accommodating and willing to pose with fans.
 Of course, he’s clearly got enemies out there — no doubt still lingering from the infamous RICO case.

-Well, Tekashi found out that day that the streets eventually catch up to everyone.
-Usually working out for 20 minutes on the stair master at that particular location, Tekashi must’ve thought he was safe in Florida as he’s never beefed with any rapper in Trump country in his career, that we know of.
-He obviously wasn’t.
+Well, Tekashi found out that the streets eventually catch up to everyone.
+According to the report, he usually works out for 20 minutes on the StairMaster at that particular location.
+So Tekashi must’ve thought he was safe in Florida.
+He’s never beefed with any rapper in Trump country (that we know of).
+But he obviously wasn’t safe.

 Luckily for Tekashi, LA Fitness staff reportedly intervened to help get him to a safe room and keep the men from inflicting more damage on his body.